 Can mobile surveys provide useful data about poverty in Latin America?

 Looking at data from both traditional household surveys and from mobile surveys conducted in Honduras and Peru, this group tried to identify if the two types of data could be compared in terms of quality.
-Household surveys are the only true recognized method for data collection by many development organizations, so the possibility to compare the results collected through them with data collected through the (often competing) alternative method – mobile surveys – was intruiging.
-At Global Pulse we've looked at the feasibility of conducting rapid mobile surveys to get periodic "snapshot" results about well-being from communities, and thus were eager to see what the volunteers came up with in their analysis.
+Household surveys are the only true recognized method for data collection by many development organizations, so the possibility to compare the results collected through them with data collected through the (often competing) alternative method – mobile surveys – was intriguing.
+At Global Pulse we’ve looked at the feasibility of conducting rapid mobile surveys to get periodic “snapshot” results about well-being from communities and thus were eager to see what the volunteers came up within their analysis.

 The group found that mobile surveys do provide interesting results.
 For instance, more respondents answer when approached by a real person, but there are differences in the answers: around three times more people admit that something bad has recently happened in their life in a follow-up mobile survey than in a face-to-face interview.